-- Command line interface (CLI) modes
+- Command-line interface (CLI) modes

-- Command line interface commands and examples
+- CLI commands and examples

 - Syntax description

 - Defaults

 - Command history

 - Usage guidelines

 - Related commands

 - Cisco Systems Intelligent Gigabit Ethernet Switch Module for the IBM eServer BladeCenter System Message Guide

 This document is in PDF on the IBM BladeCenter Documentation CD.
-It contains information about the switch-specific system messages.
+It has information about the switch-specific system messages.
 During operation, the system software sends these messages to the console or logging server on another system.
 Not all system messages indicate problems with the system.

-Some messages are informational, while others can help diagnose problems with communication lines, internal hardware, or the system software.
-This document also includes error messages that display when the system fails.
+Some messages are informational, and others can help diagnose problems with communication lines, internal hardware, or the system software.
+This document also includes error messages that appear when the system fails.

-Cisco Intelligent Gigabit Ethernet Switch Module for the IBM eServer BladeCenter Installation Guide eServer BladeCenter Type 8677 Installation and User's Guide
+• Cisco Systems Intelligent Gigabit Ethernet Switch Module for the IBM eServer BladeCenter Installation Guide

-This document contains installation and configuration instructions for the Gigabit Ethernet switch module.
-This document also provides general information about your Gigabit Ethernet switch module, including warranty information, and how to get help.
+This document has installation and configuration instructions for the Gigabit Ethernet switch module.
+This document also provides general information about your Gigabit Ethernet switch module, including warranty information and how to get help.
 This document is also on the IBM BladeCenter Documentation CD.